chemag/h265nal/README.md

 ## 4.1.
 Annex B H265, Full-File Parsing
 If you just have a binary blob with the full contents of a file in Annex B format, use the `H265BitstreamParser::ParseBitstream()` method.
-This case is useful for example when you have an Annex B format file (a file with `.265` extension).
-You read the whole file in memory, and then get convert the read blob into a set of parsed NAL units.
+This case is useful, for example, when you have an Annex B format file (a file with `.265` or `.h265` extension).
+You read the whole file in memory, and then convert the read blob into a set of parsed NAL units.

 The following code has been copied from `tools/h265nal.cc`: